 Mr. Klurfeld.
-Mr. Klurfeld was awarded a discretionary annual incentive award with a value of \$3.0 million for 2021.
+Mr. Klurfeld was awarded a discretionary annual incentive award with a value of \$3.75 million for 2023.
 In determining this amount, the Compensation Committee took into account his significant contributions to the Firm.
-In 2021, Mr. Klurfeld was responsible for implementing and enhancing our global compliance program.
-He played a critical role in many of the Firm's strategic initiatives and was responsible for corporate governance matters, including serving as Evercore's primary liaison to the corporate governance representatives of our shareholders and investors.
-Together with the CFO, Mr. Klurfeld was responsible for managing the firm's operational and reputational risks.
+In 2023, Mr. Klurfeld was responsible for implementing and enhancing global compliance policies and managing the Company's timely response to evolving regulations and regulatory inquiries.
+He played a critical role in many of the Company's strategic initiatives, including the Company's recruiting initiatives, senior management transitions, the expansion of our business into new geographic regions, and the grantmaking and governance cycle of the Evercore Foundation.
+Mr. Klurfeld was responsible for corporate governance matters, including our sustainability programs, and is Evercore's primary liaison to the corporate governance representatives at our lead shareholders and investors.
+Together with the CFO, Mr. Klurfeld was responsible for managing the Firm's operational and reputational risks.